Hyvi/hyvi.github.io/content/zh/docs/architecture/2020-01-02-cloud-computing-service-modeling.md

 ### Policy as Code #TODO

+### Designing for ___

+#### Designing for resilience

+#### Designing for abservability

+#### Designing for portability
+whether that’s for multi-cloud or hybrid-cloud.
+In most cases, there are no reasons for architects to design for the lowest common denominator to enable true multi-cloud portability or avoiding vendor lock-in.

+#### Designing for sustainability
+This is emerging because people are realizing the software industry is responsible for a level of carbon usage comparable to the aviation industry<sup>[6]</sup>.

 ## Principles in Microservice

 1. Create an organizational model that provide independence and antonomy to teams